Wharf Theater: The Old Monterey Opera House

-The new Wharf Theater

 After several years the idea of a new Wharf Theater gained momentum again with both Angelo Di Girolamo and Bruce Ariss.
 The new theatre proposed by Di Girolamo would be on Fisherman's Wharf again, located on a site he owned across from his restaurant.
 Although originally too small for a theater, the location was enlarged with the purchase of three barracks buildings by Ariss and their use as building material.

 The new theatre complex would have an art gallery and an office off the main lobby while on the first floor there would be room for shops.
 On December 3, 1976, The new Wharf Theater opened its doors with a production of Guys and Dolls.

-The Wharf Theatre today

 Ariss died in September 1994 at the age of 82 and Di Girolamo died on September 21, 2014, at the age of 93.
 Today, the Wharf Theatre is under the management of Stacy Meheen, and continues to produce theatrical shows and serves as a venue for concerts and events.
 In the summer of 2018, the Wharf Theater produced a very successful production of the musical Sweeney Todd: The Demon Barber of Fleet Street.